 If you find yourself in the situation where the Court has issued your divorce petition, but your spouse refuses to respond, what are your legal options?

 There are a number of options open to people if their spouse does not return the Acknowledgment of Service to the Court.

 Reaching the decision to divorce is a long and often painful process so someone refusing to acknowledge the petition can be extremely frustrating.

 On the application of a divorce petition, the Court sends out a copy of the petition and an Acknowledgment of Service form to the respondent.
 They are given 7 days to complete this and return to the Court.

 The Acknowledgment of Service form confirms to the Court that the respondent has received the petition.
-If they consent to the divorce being pronounced, this then allows the divorce process to move on to the next stage, applying for the Decree Nisi.

 What can I do if my spouse doesn’t respond to divorce papers?

 If your spouse fails to respond, as a first option, contact your spouse and inform them that the Acknowledgment of Service needs to be returned to the Court within 7 days and ask them to now do so.

 It may be that there is a logical explanation for why they have not completed the Acknowledgment of Service in the time frame, such as they forgot, are seeking legal advice or perhaps have already provided their form to the Court without providing you with a copy.

 If, however, they are still ignoring you or refusing to complete the Acknowledgment of Service you have different options available to you depending on the basis of your divorce petition.